contentful/forma-36/MIGRATION.md

 The API of the IconButton component has changed slightly:

-- The icon is defined by icon element, passed to `icon` prop.
+- The icon is defined by the icon element, passed to `icon` prop.
-- There is no `iconProps` anymore as - icon props are passed directly to the icon element.
+- The `iconProps` was removed - icon props are passed directly to the icon element.

 ```tsx static=true
 import { IconButton } from '@contentful/f36-button';